react-navigation/react-navigation.github.io/blog/2020-05-16-web-support.md

 ### Permanent drawer

-Another way we can make maximum us of the available screen size is by making our UIs adapt to different screen sizes.
+Another way we can make maximum use of the available screen size is by making our UIs adapt to different screen sizes.
 For example, we may want to show a sidebar for navigation on large screens while switching to a drawer on smaller screens.
 You can now specify `drawerType` as `permanent` to show an always visible sidebar.
 See the [documentation for `drawerType`](/docs/drawer-navigator#drawertype) for example code on how to achieve it.

 <video playsInline autoPlay muted loop style={{ maxWidth: '100%' }}>
   <source src="/assets/blog/web-support/permanent-drawer.mp4" type="video/mp4" />